colinmorris/pejorative-compounds/README.md

 At one point I had the idea of maintaining a blacklist of false positive terms to exclude, but this can't really be done cleanly because there are so many terms that are used with a mix of literal and pejorative meaning (e.g. *shitstain*).

+### Dealing with high-frequency terms

+Downloading every single comment having a very common compound such as *dumbass* would take a long time and disk space.
+For very high frequency terms, we estimate their total frequency by extrapolating from some randomly sampled time intervals spaced out over the years.
+We only use 30 random 10-second intervals per year, which is probably not a very robust sample size, but we use the same intervals across all terms, so any bias is at least applied consistently to all high-frequency terms.

 ## Data pipeline

 ### 1. download comments